 Omitted years: GASB Statement No. 68 was implemented during the year ended June 30, 2015.
 No information was available prior to this date.
+Information will be added prospectively as it becomes available until ten years are reported.

 REQUIRED SUPPLEMENTARY INFORMATION (UNAUDITED) SCHEDULE OF CHANGES IN THE TOTAL OPEB LIABILITY AND RELATED RATIOS